Building a Custom Toolbar for the WPF HTML Editor

 The buttons she moves are the actual factory ToggleButton and Button instances - not copies.
 Every wired click handler, every tooltip, every bit of context-sensitive state highlighting that the editor maintains internally still works.
 When the caret sits inside bold text, her adopted Bold toggle still lights up.
 The visual container changed; the wiring didn't.

-Four factory buttons relocated into the slim compact ToolBar with the built-in strips hidden
+WPF HTML Editor with four factory buttons reparented into a slim host ToolBar while the built-in toolbar strips are hidden via Visibility=Collapsed.

 The product owner reviews the result with her at the next demo.
 "That is what I had in my head," he says, and signs it off.
 A week later he asks Yuki to do the same trick on the Customer Contacts screen, this time with five buttons.
 She copy-pastes the helper method, swaps the buttons in the NotesEditor_OnLoaded handler, and it's done before lunch.